tubbo/Snookey2/README.md

 ## START HERE
 ### Method 1 (Windows only)
-If you have a windows machine, you can run SnooKey without installing python by simply cloning the repository (see 'Installation' section) and running ```snookey.exe```
+If you have a Windows machine, you can run SnooKey without installing python by simply going into the Releases tab and downloading the latest version, unzipping the zip file, and running Snookey.

 ### Method 2 (All platforms)
 For this to work you will need Python3 installed to your system.